Slack's Pivot to Success: How a Failed Gaming Company Built a Billion-Dollar Communication Platform

 Recognizing the Moment to Pivot

-Takeaway for startups: Don’t fear failure.
-Often, the greatest successes are born out of failed ventures.
-If your product isn’t taking off, be willing to pivot.
-Assess what works, and consider whether that element could serve a different, broader market.
+Takeaway: Don’t fear failure.
+Many great successes are born out of failed ventures.
+If your product isn’t taking off, be willing to pivot and find new opportunities.

 Solving a Widespread Problem